 Delicious gluten free chicken enchiladas with green sauce—just six ingredients.

 This gluten-free chicken enchilada recipe is super easy to make and everyone loves it!

-Sophia, who had the most recent birthday, requested them for her birthday dinner recently and so I thought I’d share the recipe with you today.
+My youngest daughter, who had the most recent birthday, requested them for her birthday dinner recently and so I thought I’d share the recipe with you today.

 (I was forward thinking and took photos, but people were impatiently waiting to eat it and so I have exactly zero photos of what it looks like dished up on a plate.)

 Because we are a gluten-free household, and especially because my youngest is the one with Celiac, I adapted the recipe to be gluten-free.
 When I made these last October for another daughter’s birthday, I found out the hard way that most enchilada sauces contain wheat.
 I have included the recipe to make gluten-free chicken enchiladas here, but it is easy enough to make it normally (easier, probably).

 The only two ingredients that are not naturally gluten-free are the tortillas and the enchilada sauce.
 It is not difficult to find gluten-free tortillas and I have included affiliate links for our two favorite gluten-free tortilla brands.
 I have also included an affiliate link for the brand of gluten-free enchilada sauce that we found.

 - 12-15 gluten-free flour tortillas (I used Food for Life brand GF Brown Rice Tortillas here, but I recently found these tortillasthat work even better.)

 - 1 small can diced green chiles (optional)

 - 1 large can gluten-free green enchilada sauce (La Victoria brand is a good gluten-free enchilada sauce)